munizgabr/studies/four-card-feature-section-master/four-card-feature-section-master/README-template.md

-# Frontend Mentor - Single price grid component solution - designed by Gabriel Muniz
+# Frontend Mentor - Four card feature section solution

-This is a solution to the [Single price grid component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/single-price-grid-component-5ce41129d0ff452fec5abbbc).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents